paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

  - worked a LOT on likwid stability issues
    - wrote on this in README.md, under the heading "likwid stability issues". if I remove that section, it will be copied to this document.
+   - SECTION FROM README HAS BEEN COPIED INTO A HEADING ABOVE
  - wrote simpler convolution for testing other counters we can use
  - made polynomial expansion also have 4 different executable targets based on compile-time environment variables.